makimaki1006/shift-suite/README.md

   numbers from shift records.
 - **`shortage`** – Computes staff shortages based on heatmap data and outputs summary spreadsheets.
+- **`weekday_timeslot_summary` / `monthperiod_timeslot_summary`** –
+  Return average shortage counts by weekday or month period for each time slot so you can create heatmaps highlighting recurring issues.
 - **`build_stats`** – Aggregates KPIs and produces overall and monthly statistics.
  - **`forecast`** – Builds demand series and forecasts future staffing needs via